Belphegorion/flex-code/README.md

 ## 👥 Contributors

-Built with ❤️ by the FlexCode team
+Built with ❤️ by the EVENTFLEX team

 ---

 ## 📞 Support

-For issues and questions, please open a GitHub issue or contact support@flexcode.com
+For issues and questions, please open a GitHub issue or contact support@eventflex.com